 Since the inception of The University of Texas in 1883, medical education was part of the plan to build a “university of the first class.”
 However, owing to political maneuvering, the medical branch of The University of Texas was located in Galveston, Texas, a booming port city prior to 1900, in order to garner the votes needed to locate the main university in Austin.

 Creating the Dell Medical School at The University of Texas at Austin is, essentially, the equivalent of starting a new campus.
-A comprehensive plan has been developed for a medical district to be created on existing University property at the southeastern corner of the campus to support the new program as part of the University of Texas at Austin Campus Master Plan.
+A comprehensive plan has been developed for a medical district to be created on existing University property at the southeastern corner of the campus as part of the University of Texas at Austin Campus Master Plan.
 The school is scheduled to open to the first class of 50 students in the summer of 2016.
 As mentioned above, financial resources have been secured or sufficiently planned to fund the medical school operations.

 The addition of a doctorate of Medicine will complement and strengthen many existing programs at The University of Texas at Austin.
-The university’s existing health professions programs will enable a medical school to access team-based, inter-professional environments in which physician education can take place, and which can contribute to the delivery of superior health care in connection with clinical training.
+The university’s existing health professions programs will enable a medical school to access team-based, inter-professional environments in which physician education can take place and which can contribute to the delivery of superior health care in connection with clinical training.
 Faculty from these programs can significantly enrich the educational experience of doctoral students in Medicine, and medical faculty in turn can improve teaching of other health professions.

 Students in Medicine will benefit from interdisciplinary training in fields such as cell and molecular biology, neuroscience, biomedical engineering, chemistry, nursing, pharmacy, public health, sociology, psychology, kinesiology, and health care policy.
 A substantial number of students will be offered the opportunity to pursue formal courses of study or degree programs in these and related fields.
 Beyond its impact on the health professions, a doctoral program in medicine will strengthen core biomedical research at the university and catalyze the development of new interdisciplinary activities, inventions, and fields with both scientific importance and real-world application to clinical and community problems.

 Academic medicine has not met its promise.
-It has been slow to recognize the importance of population health, has participated in a culture in which more care is often favored over better and more valuable care, and it has been slow to alter its models for training future physicians and for supporting research.
+It has been slow to recognize the importance of population health, has participated in a culture in which more care is often favored over better and more valuable care, and has been slow to alter its models for training future physicians and for supporting research.

 At the Dell Medical School we have an opportunity to redesign academic medicine from its foundations.
 Rather than settling for incremental changes and relenting to traditions and dysfunctional but stable approaches, we can build a new model.
 We are driven by this creative opportunity and plan to develop new paradigms in several areas: